-Paint/Roof Color Review
+Paint/Roof Color Review Requirements

+Changes to any exterior paint/stain or roof colors must be submitted to the ARC for a color review.
 If an approved Paint/Roof Color Review application is on file, no approval shall be required to repaint the exterior of a structure or apply a new roof of similar material with the originally approved color scheme.
 If an approved Paint/Roof Color Review application is NOT on file, one must be filed with the ARC for review and confirmation before proceeding to paint.
+Please use the following as a checklist prior to submittal.

-- 1. Changes to any exterior paint/stain or roof colors must be submitted to the ARC for a color review. - 2.
-A Paint Review or Roof Color Review requires a Paint/Roof Color Application.
-A change of roof material requires a Minor Change application and fee. - 3.
-An ARC Paint/Roof Color application must be completed, which includes authentic manufacturer's color chips.
-The Paint/Roof Color Application is available in the Forms section. - 4.
-Once a painting project has commenced on a structure, it must be completed within three months (90 days).
-(Note: This includes power washing and prep work that has removed any exterior finish.) - 5.
+- 1. A Paint Review or Roof Color Review requires a completed Paint/Roof Color Application.
+Note: A change of roof material requires a Minor Change application and fee. - 2.
+An ARC Paint/Roof Color application must be completed, which includes Authentic manufacturer's material/color chips must be sent to the ARC office by agenda deadline date.
+The Paint/Roof Color Application is available in the Forms section.

+- 3. Once a painting project has commenced on a structure, it must be completed within three months (90 days).
+(Note: This includes power washing and prep work that has removed any exterior finish.) - 4.
 Retaining siding in an unfinished state is not allowed unless the original approval from the ARC was for unfinished siding.